cwdrunner/Blog/README.md

-# Blog
+# Bill's Blog
-Stuff that needs to get out there
+Stuff that I think needs to get out there